Winging it: Dallas-based Wingstop introduces chicken thighs - News Break

 “We made chicken the center of the plate,” Sadarangani told the newspaper.
 “We’ll do everything we can do to make thighs the center of the plate, not the bottom of the bucket.”

-Wingstop executives tested Thighstop in seven markets in late 2020 before making it available nationwide on Monday, the Morning News reported.
+Wingstop executive tested Thighstop in seven markets in late 2020 before making it available nationwide on Monday, the Morning News reported.
 Dallas residents got it on Saturday.

 During the pandemic, when restaurants reverted to delivery and pickup options, chicken wings sales rose, CNN reported.
 At Wingstop, sales at U.S. stores that were open for at least a year grew by 21%, the network reported.